brunoclpinto/BUFY/docs/design_overview.md

 - **Selection integration** – `transaction edit`, `transaction remove`, `transaction show`, and `transaction complete` all reuse the global selection manager when the caller omits an index.
 Empty ledgers short-circuit the workflow with a friendly "No transactions available" banner rather than dropping into a prompt.

-- **Developer note:** adding another transaction field requires updating the descriptor list in `TransactionWizard::build`, wiring the validator, and extending `CliApp::populate_transaction_from_form`.
+- **Developer note:** adding another transaction field requires updating the descriptor list in `TransactionWizard::build`, wiring the validator, and extending `ShellContext::populate_transaction_from_form`.
 The form engine takes care of navigation, confirmation, and cancellation semantics once the descriptor is in place.
 - **Selection examples** – interactive flows now look identical across domains:

 ```text